EVTX file format explained: chunks, templates and BinXML internals

 When the EventLog service finishes writing a chunk and moves to the next one, it computes and writes the chunk's CRC32 and marks the chunk's header Full.
 A clean file has every chunk in this state except the last.

-A Dirty chunk — last-modified time after the file header was last updated — is the live tail.
-It's often parseable, but tools sometimes refuse to read it because the record stream may terminate mid-token.
-For forensics this matters: an attacker who acquired a host mid-write will see a dirty trailing chunk, and your parser's behaviour on that chunk needs to be known (does it skip, error, or recover what it can?).
+A Dirty chunk (last-modified time after the file header was last updated) is the live tail.
+It is often parseable, but tools sometimes refuse to read it because the record stream may terminate mid-token.
+For forensics this matters: a bundle collected from a live host will have a dirty trailing chunk on the active channel, and your parser's behaviour on that chunk needs to be known.
+Does it skip the chunk, error on the file, or recover what it can?

 - A truncated

-.evtx— common when you collect from a live host — is often still mostly recoverable, because every complete chunk is independent. - Carved-from-unallocated chunks can be wrapped with a synthetic file header and parsed.
+.evtx, common when you collect from a live host, is often mostly recoverable.
+Every complete chunk is independent. - Carved-from-unallocated chunks can be wrapped with a synthetic file header and parsed.
+This is how libevtx and python-evtx recover from

-- A failed parse of one chunk does not mean failure of the file — robust parsers move on to the next chunk.
+pagefile.sys(see pagefile parser) and RAM dump carving sweeps. - A failed parse of one chunk does not mean failure of the file.
+Robust parsers move on to the next chunk and report the bad one separately.